OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 ![Variable Editor - 4.0](variables-new.png "width=500")

-It improved on the old Variable Editor in a number of ways:
+It improved on the old Variable Editor in the following ways:
 - The ability to focus and select text with one click.
 - Variables are automatically grouped by their name.
 - Filters are discoverable and easy to use.